Coney Island: In popular culture

 Coney Island has been featured in many novels, films, television shows, cartoons, and theatrical plays.
 This is linked to its iconic status as a vacation destination.
 Various slapstick comedies and films have been set at Coney Island or allude to it.
 There have also been several television documentaries about the area's history.

+Notable people

+Notable current and former residents of Coney Island include: